Frosted Banana Bars is a simple and delicious dessert to make and a great way to use up overripe bananas.

 - 3-3/4 to 4 cups powdered sugar

-- For frosting, in a mixing bowl, beat the cream cheese, butter and vanilla.
+- In a mixing bowl, beat the cream cheese, butter and vanilla.

 - Store in the refrigerator.